 Now repeat the process of adding triggers.
 Select the top exit effect out of the new ones you just added (it should again be the top left, or the card that says “CTRL + X , CTRL + C, CTRL + V, CTRL + D“).
 Right click, and go to Timing.

-n the Timing menu, under Triggers, again click on the “Start Effect on Click of” option and find the rectangle that matches the one from your animation – in this case, it’s the card that says “CTRL + X , CTRL + C, CTRL + V, CTRL + D”, the same one that corresponds to the exit animation.
+In the Timing menu, under Triggers, again click on the “Start Effect on Click of” option and find the rectangle that matches the one from your animation – in this case, it’s the card that says:

-To see a full list of PowerPoint shortcuts, see our guide here.
+To see a list of the top 25 PowerPoint shortcuts, see our guide here.

 Now you have your second trigger for this bottom card.
 The final step is to again drag the corresponding top card animation, which you just created a bit ago, underneath it.
 This ensures that the card will flip back to its original position when the bottom card is clicked.